ealtili/Blog/Troubleshooting_Kubernetes.md.md

     and
     kubectl describe deploy nginx-deployment

-we described so you always do a get check the statuses describe check the events so we describe and we look through and we look at the event so we can see deployment is trying to scale up to two and we can also see that there's
+Now lets check the states and the events. so we describe and we look through and we look at the event so we can see deployment is trying to scale up to two and we can also see that there's